dfinnis/Expert_system/README.md

 #### Why forwards not backwards-chaining?

-The implementation is much simpler and more elegant, and the result is the same.
+The implementation is simpler and more elegant, and the result is the same.
 The only difference is the truth of all facts, not just the queried facts, is deduced.